manycore-com/Inboxbooster-Mailer/README.md

 Note: you need to listen to [incoming events](README-EVENTS.md) and act accordingly.
 The unsubscribe and spam-report events are an absolute necessity to honor.
+It's a legal requirement, and deliverability will also suffer greatly if you ignore them.

 # Modules
 1. [Redis](Redis)